← BACK Blog // UnSteadyRing

 Join the Build

-We have the physics modeled and the architecture legally secured.
+We have the measurement methods modeled on synthetic data and provisional applications on file — the sensing hardware isn't built yet.
 Now, we build the chassis.

 We are not looking for Venture Capital.
 We are looking for: